MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-assistant-search.md

 ### Setup

-Prior to creating a _Open AI Assistant Agent_, the configuration settings, plugins, and _Client Provider_ must be initialized.
+Prior to creating a _Open AI Assistant Agent_, the configuration settings and plugins must be initialized.

 First initialize settings: